kennycyb/go-mod-checker/README.md

   - **ARCHIVED** (printed in red) - Repository is archived or no longer available
   - **OUTDATED** (printed in yellow) - A newer version is available
   - **OK** (printed in green) - Up to date
+- For GitHub repositories, also checks:
+  - **Low contributor count** (warning) - Repository has fewer than 3 contributors
+  - **Stale repository** (warning) - Repository hasn't been updated in more than 6 months
 - Simple and easy to use
 - Installable via pip from git